If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 With the Hollywood sign been based high up on a hill, the surrounding views are incredible and the houses are insane.

-A big tick on your things to do in Los Angeles bucket list!
+A big tick on your things to do in LA bucket list!

-The Walk Of Fame also certainly didn’t disappoint and is must for the Los Angeles bucket list.
+The Walk Of Fame also certainly didn’t disappoint and is must for the LA bucket list.

 With not knowing what to expect, we were over the moon to see the engraved stars of some of our favourites actors/actresses and singers etc.